Regularized Wasserstein Means for Aligning Distributional Data: Preliminaries

 Given a collection of measures and weights $\{\mu_i,\lambda_i\}_{i=1}^{N}$, there exists such a measure $\nu$ that the weighted average of the Wasserstein distances between $\nu$ and all $\mu_i$'s reaches the minimum.
 As exposed in~\cite{agueh2011barycenters}, Agueh and Carlier defined such a problem as finding a barycenter in the measure space with respect to the Wasserstein distance:

-Wasserstein barycenters of discrete measures in general exist for mass splitting OT but do not for non-mass splitting or measure-preserving OT.
-Yet, proved by Anderes \textit{ et al.} in \cite{anderes2016discrete}, when the weights are uniform and all measures have finite number of supports, there still exists a barycenter $\nu$ that preserves the measure and whose number of supports $|\Omega_{\nu}|$ has a tight upper bound $|\Omega_{\nu}| \leq \sum_{i=1}^{N}|\Omega_{\mu_i}| - N + 1$, and the OT from every $\mu_i$ to $\nu$ preserves the measure.
+Wasserstein barycenters of discrete measures exist for mass splitting OT but may not for non-mass splitting or measure-preserving OT.
+Yet, proved in \cite{anderes2016discrete}, when the weights are uniform and all measures have finite number of supports, there still exists a barycenter $\nu$ that preserves the measure and whose number of supports $|\Omega_{\nu}|$ has a tight upper bound $|\Omega_{\nu}| \leq \sum_{i=1}^{N}|\Omega_{\mu_i}| - N + 1$, and the OT from every $\mu_i$ to $\nu$ preserves the measure.